-Having done our culture, history, Christmas Market stuff it was definitely beer time.
+Having done our culture, history and ultimately Christmas Market stuff it was definitely beer time.
 Simon suggested we head towards the student quarter as the bars would be cheaper, and hopefully less crowded, than those around the market and so off we headed.

 It wasn't actually that far, a hundred or so metres, and we were looking for this specific bar - Egmont.

-It so happenned that this was the first bar we passed and it turned out to be ideal.
+This was the first bar we found at the start of the student stretch and it turned out to be ideal.
 Even though relatively busy we soon found a table in the middle of the main room and no sooner were we sat than a smiling server came to take our order.
 The beers, duly ordered along with a strawberry thingy for Valentina, arrived promptly and we settled into the serious work of the day - drinking and chatting.

-Despite being lively the cafe had a pleasantly laid-back atmosphere, and despite the tables being quite close together the atmosphere was intimate rather than crowded.
+Despite being lively the cafe had a pleasantly laid-back atmosphere, and although the tables were quite close together the atmosphere was intimate rather than crowded.
 Service throughout the evening was attentive and cheery and the discovery that the cafe had an agreement with the next door AKL Lebanese takeaway for eats was a doubleplusgood bonus.

 Pretty much a perfect way to end an evening.

 During one of our strolls arounf Aachen, we found this place and looked like the ideal spot to sit down and enjoy a drink.
 No, it was not because of the name - I have no idea what it means.

 It is decorated in a very unusual way (see pictures - 5), with a lot of mirrors, painting and sculptures.

 Service was efficient and friendly and the athmosphere was nice.